Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 ### Helm charts

-To deploy Alfresco Content Services using Helm charts, you need to install the following software:
+To deploy Content Services using Helm charts, you need to install the following software:

 * [AWS CLI](https://github.com/aws/aws-cli#installation){:target="_blank"} - the command line interface for Amazon Web Services.
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/){:target="_blank"} - the command line tool for Kubernetes.
 * [Helm](https://github.com/helm/helm#install){:target="_blank"} - the tool for installing and managing Kubernetes applications.
-  * There are Helm charts that allow you to deploy Alfresco Content Services in a Kubernetes cluster, for example, on AWS.
+  * There are Helm charts that allow you to deploy Content Services in a Kubernetes cluster, for example, on AWS.

 See [Install using Helm]({% link content-services/latest/install/containers/helm.md %}) for more.